The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Toledo, OH

 Languages Spoken:

-Mahmoud Mohamed is a Neurologist in Toledo, Ohio.
+Mahmoud Mohamed is a Neurologist practicing medicine in Toledo, Ohio.
 Dr. Mohamed is rated as an Advanced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-His top areas of expertise are Migraine, Progressive Myoclonic Epilepsy, Unverricht-Lundborg Syndrome, and Lafora Disease.
-Dr. Mohamed is currently accepting new patients.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Migraine, Progressive Myoclonic Epilepsy, Lafora Disease, and Unverricht-Lundborg Syndrome.
+Dr. Mohamed is board certified in American Board Of Psychiatry & Neurology.

 Experienced in Progressive Myoclonic Epilepsy